nezticle/qlmdenoiser/README.md

 TODO only Windows is supported now.
 Run prepare_deps.bat first.
 Then qt-cmake-private -CMAKE_BUILD_TYPE=Release . and ninja.
 This gives a qlmdenoiser.exe with the 3rd party dependencies linked in statically.

+Once this is done, bake lightmaps and run "qlmdenoiser qlm_list.txt" which will process and replace all the .exr files with denoised ones.